-These exams are challenging, but many people pass them every day.
-So, what do you need to do to be ready to pass, beyond reading and remembering all the facts?
-You need to develop skills.
-You need to mentally link each idea with other related ideas.
-Doing that requires additional work.
+Whether you are using this book with the goal of learning introductory networking concepts or to prepare for the CCNA Routing and Switching exams, you should consider a few things about how to use this book to achieve your goals.
+What do you need to do to be ready to pass the CCNA Routing and Switching exams or to be successful as a networking professional beyond reading and remembering all the facts?
+You must develop skills.
+You must mentally link each idea with other related ideas.
+Doing so requires additional work.
 To help you along the way, the next few pages give you five key perspectives about how to use this book to build those skills and make those connections, before you dive into this exciting but challenging world of learning networking on Cisco gear.